Support for the tender aspects and power of the heart

 – Paulo Coelho, The Alchimist

 By living with an open heart we align ourselves with values of tolerance, harmony, compassion and respect for others (and ourselves).
 But living with an open heart is not always easy.
-Especially since we all have experiences in our lives that for one reason or another make us close down and succumb to fear.
+Especially since we all have experiences in our lives that for one reason or another make us close down and succumb to sadness and fear.
 And sometimes the need to protect our emotional and vulnerable heart becomes more important for our own survival than keeping it open.

 As it takes courage to love.